SasaKaranovic/OpenFanController/Documentation/src/docs/api.md

 # OpenFAN API Documentation

-OpenFAN provides an API that allows you to interact with it remtely or integrate OpenFAN into another system.
+OpenFAN provides an API that allows you to interact with it remotely or integrate OpenFAN into another system.

 You can use this for example to monitor/log the fan RPM, or to apply different FAN profiles based on system temperature/load etc. You could also use it for detection of stalled/blocked fans or to coordinate multiple OpenFan instances.